Private, In-Home Tutoring in West Bloomfield, Michigan

-SchoolTutoring Academy’s tutoring programs for West Bloomfield students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Get started with SchoolTutoring Academy’s tutoring programs for West Bloomfield, Michigan students.
+Start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour)

 The West Bloomfield School District serves approximately 6,600 students in the West Bloomfield, MI area (including Keego Harbor, Orchard Lake Village, and a portion of Sylvan Lake).
 The district is committed to excellence and boasts a 94.8% graduation rate.
 West Bloomfield utilizes an all-inclusive and rigorous curriculum to meet the educational needs of their students.
 Students attending college are well prepared through the curriculum with the reading, research, problem-solving and communication skills needed in college.
 The schools also offer career-oriented programs for students who plan to enter a career path following high school.